 Accurately identifying and measuring abnormal points or deviations from the typical pattern is crucial when scoring non-typical antlers.
 Abnormal points grow in unusual directions or positions, deviating from the symmetrical pattern of a typical antler.
 On the other hand, sticker points are small projections growing off the main points without significant length.

-To differentiate between abnormal and sticker points, hunters should closely examine each point’s base and determine if it possesses sufficient length to be considered an abnormal point.
-High-quality calipers can aid in measuring the lengths accurately.
+To differentiate between abnormal and sticker points, hunters should examine each point’s base closely and determine if it possesses sufficient length to be considered an abnormal point.
+High-quality calipers can help measure the lengths accurately.

 Measuring Drop Tines and Palmation